 Stacy Petriuk, Partner, JSS Barristers

-Brian Pincott, Councilor, Ward 11, The City of Calgary (finished term in November 2016)
+Brian Pincott, Councillor, Ward 11, The City of Calgary (finished term in November 2016)

 Dean Prodan (Chair), CFO & Director, Whitehorn Resources Inc.